slalom-consulting-ltd/terraform-guidelines/README.md

 ### Fix the version of the modules you consume

 In your **module.tf** file set the version of the module.
 If you author modules make sure you tag successful module builds.
-If your module comes from a registry, specify using the verision property, if its only standard git use a tag reference in your source statement.
+If your module comes from a registry, specify using the version property, if its only standard git use a tag reference in your source statement.

 ### Fix the version of the providers you use